-Yolan is the CEP of the Endangered Wildlife Trust, one of the largest conservation NGOs in southern Africa.
+Yolan is the CEO of the Endangered Wildlife Trust, one of the largest conservation NGOs in southern Africa.
 Yolan’s academic qualifications and senior role in many local and international institutions are too many to list in full, however as an indication of how well respected her work and thought leadership is, Yolan is a Director of the Institute of Directors SA, the first female recipient of the SAB Nick Steele environmentalist of the Year Award, the winner of the CEO Most Influential Woman in Business and Environment Award in the Environmental Category, recipient of the 2012 Green Globe Award, a member of the Golden Key International Honour Society, a Board member of the Global Compact South Africa, and was a Regional Councillor on the IUCN Council for 4 years.